 Fewer images are rendered throughout a project, and renders are typically saved for later in the design process due to the time, costs, and resources involved, which provide clients with fewer opportunities to review design proposals and provide their feedback.

 But there is an incredibly simple solution to this - real-time rendering software that plugs directly into modeling software.
 This provides architectural firms with the opportunity to bring realistic 3D visualization experiences directly into the design process, allowing designers and even clients to instantly review the impact of every design decision.

-Real-time rendering provides you with an incredibly accurate 3D visualization of your design.
+Real-time visualization provides you with an incredibly accurate and realistic 3D representation of your design.
 As the name suggests, these visualizations can be viewed in real time, without having to wait a long time for each render to process.

 Key benefits include the ability to review and walk around and through your model and explore how your design would appear and work in reality.
 It also allows you to create and export still images and other visual formats such as 360-degree panoramas, that can be shared with colleagues and clients to get faster feedback.

-Enscape is a real-time rendering and virtual reality plugin for Revit, SketchUp, Archicad, Rhino, and Vectorworks.
-As it plugs directly into your modeling software, it provides you with an integrated visualization and design workflow.
+Enscape is a real-time visualization and virtual reality plugin for Revit, SketchUp, Archicad, Rhino, and Vectorworks.
+As it plugs directly into your modeling software, it provides you with an integrated architectural visualization and design workflow.
 What does that actually mean?

 It means that you can produce high-quality renderings and access virtual reality with incredible ease and speed.
 It means that you can see a rendering alongside your CAD or BIM model and visualize as you design.
 With Enscape, there is no need to wait until you reach certain project milestones before you create renderings.
 Now, you can visualize at any point in time.